matplotlib/matplotlib/doc/users/pyplot_tutorial.rst

-The :func:`~matplotlib.pyplot.text` command can be used to add text in an arbitrary location, and the :func:`~matplotlib.pyplot.xlabel`, :func:`~matplotlib.pyplot.ylabel` and :func:`~matplotlib.pyplot.title` are used to add text in the indicated locations.
+The :func:`~matplotlib.pyplot.text` command can be used to add text in an arbitrary location, and the :func:`~matplotlib.pyplot.xlabel`, :func:`~matplotlib.pyplot.ylabel` and :func:`~matplotlib.pyplot.title` are used tox add text in the indicated locations (see :ref:`text-intro` for a more detailed example)

 .. literalinclude:: figures/pyplot_text.py